 Overview

 Sidra Goldman-Mellor is an associate professor of public health at the University of California, Merced.
-Her research focuses on identifying social, clinical, and economic determinants of mental health problems -- particularly suicidal behavior -- across the lifecourse, and on understanding excess morbidity and mortality among people suffering from mental disorder.
+Her research focuses on identifying social, clinical, and economic determinants of mental health problems -- particularly suicidal behavior and substance misuse -- across the lifecourse, and on understanding excess morbidity and mortality among people suffering from mental disorder.
 Much of her recent work uses linked population-based administrative datasets (e.g., emergency department data and death records) to examine these questions and to inform public mental health surveillance efforts.
-Populations she is particularly focused on include youths and pregnant/postpartum women.
+Populations she is particularly focused on include pregnant/postpartum women and youths.

 You can find more information about ongoing and past projects on the Research page, and links to selected papers on the Publications page.
 You can find information about the courses Dr. Goldman-Mellor teaches on the Teaching page.